jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

 _Note: Hibernate 3.x is not a supported configuration in Red Hat JBoss Enterprise Application Platform 6.1 or later._

-The sole purpose of this quickstart is to help you understand the changes needed to move your application from Hibernate 3.x to Hibernate 4.
-This quickstart has the same functionality as the `hibernate4` quickstart but uses the Hibernate 3 libraries.
-Compare this quickstart to the `hibernate4` quickstart to see the code and class differences between Hibernate 3 and Hibernate 4.
+The sole purpose of the `hibernate3` quickstart is to help you understand the changes needed to move your application from Hibernate 3.x to Hibernate 4.
+This quickstart has the same functionality as the [hibernate4](../hibernate4/README.md) quickstart but uses the Hibernate 3 libraries.
+Compare this quickstart to the [hibernate4](../hibernate4/README.md) quickstart to see the code and class differences between Hibernate 3 and Hibernate 4.

-This quickstart, like the `log4j` quickstart, demonstrates how to define a module dependency.
+This quickstart, like the [log4j](../log4j/README.md) quickstart, demonstrates how to define a module dependency.
 However, this quickstart goes beyond that and also demonstrates the following:

 * WAR creation - The Maven script and Maven WAR plugin create a *WAR* archive that includes ONLY the Hibernate 3.x binaries.
 To understand better how this is achieved, please refer to the *pom.xml* in the root directory of this quickstart.
 Additional information can be found in the <http://maven.apache.org/plugins/maven-war-plugin> documentation.
 * Module exclusion and inclusion - This example demonstrates how to control class loading using *dependencies* and *exclusions* in the *jboss-deployment-structure.xml* file.
 For more information about this file, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Development Guide_.